briandipalma/flux-for-components/README.md

 #### Distinguishing data for component instances

-If you have multiple instances of a component you can distinguish data by a unique component ID.
-You need to add code in stores, action creators and views to distinguish actions by component ID.
-With singletons each instance of your component must generate a unique ID and pass that around as a namespace for its data.
-You wouldn't want a chat message inputted in one chat window being added to every single chat thread.
+With singletons each instance of your component must generate a unique ID and pass that around as a namespace for its data and actions.
+As all view components store their data in the same store they need to be able to segregate their data from other view components.
+You wouldn't want a chat message inputted in one chat input being added to every single chat window.
 This results in some boilerplate code; code that passes around IDs and filters data based on these IDs.

 {% highlight javascript %}
 getAllForThread: function(threadID) {